 Are the Light Treatments painful?

-Numbing drops will be applied to your eye, and there may be some mild-pressure or discomfort.
+Numbing drops will be applied to your eye, and there may be some mild pressure or discomfort.
 However, the light treatments should not be painful.

 What should I expect after each Light Treatment?

-Your vision may be blurry immediately after each treatment due to a gel used during application of the light treatment, but this should resolve quickly.
+Your vision may be blurry immediately after each treatment due to a gel used during the application of the light treatment, but this should resolve quickly.
 Additionally, your eye may be dilated for the treatment which may require wearing tinted glasses for a few hours.
 It may take approximately 24 hours after each light treatment to notice an improvement in your vision.
 The light from the LDD may also cause a temporary or long-lasting pink or red afterimage, which is common with a light source directed to the eye.
 This tinge to your vision is especially noticeable on things that normally look white.